EntityGraphQL/EntityGraphQL/README.md

 ### Getting up and running with EF

 _Note: Queries are compiled to `IQueryable` linq expressions.
-EF is not a requirements - any ORM should work - although EF is tested well._
+EF is not a requirement - any ORM should work - although EF is tested well._

 1. Define your EF context